zszillat/Docker-Web-Management-Interface/backend/README.md

    Ensure the process can reach `/var/run/docker.sock` (for example by running inside Docker with the socket mounted).

+   When running directly via Python, `python -m app.main` will also bind to `0.0.0.0:8003` by default, honoring `BIND_HOST`/`BIND_PORT` if set.
+Running `uvicorn app.main:app` without the flags above will fall back to uvicorn's built-in default of `8000`.

 ## Available endpoints

 - `GET /health` — basic readiness check.